 You’ve heard this statement before – “if it looks like it, if it acts like it, then it is it”.
-This statement comes to mind when i think of those who have trouble categorizing tithing under Old Testament law.
-One thing i need clarify is that when i mention the ‘law’, i am talking about Old Testament rituals that have no place within the New Covenant Church.
+This statement comes to mind when I think of those who have trouble categorizing tithing under Old Testament law.
+One thing I need to clarify is that when I mention the ‘law’, i am talking about Old Testament rituals that have no place within the New Covenant Church.
 Of course God has laws that are eternal.
-I would consider eternal laws principles that transcend the old and new testament.
+I would consider eternal laws principles that transcend the old and new Testaments.

 Now that that’s past us, let’s look at a few key points that prove why looks like and acts like an Old Testament law.

 Tithing is a precise command